The Basic Principles

 - Using Social Media for Access: You can create an account or log in using social media such as Facebook or Twitter.
 Personal Information that these social media platforms collect as a function of your using them to access any of our Sites is subject to privacy policies of the social media platform that you use for access.

-Providing Us with Personal Information through User Content: You might end up providing us with Personal Information when you submit User Content, including your use of any public forums we may offer such as newsfeeds, blogs, message boards or similar tools, and articles, videos, posts or comments you make.
-If you include in your posts, etc., your location, ethnicity, gender and other such information then you are making such Personal Information available to any visitors to any or our Sites.
-We do nothing with such information.
-We don’t scan for it or do anything else.
-As you can understand, that Personal Information could end up elsewhere by other users.
+- Providing Us with Personal Information through User Content: You might end up providing us with Personal Information when you submit User Content, including your use of any public forums we may offer such as newsfeeds, blogs, message boards or similar tools, and articles, videos, posts or comments you make.
+If you include in your posts, etc., your location, ethnicity, gender and other such information then you are making such Personal Information available to any visitors to any of our Sites.
+We do nothing with such information, but that Personal Information could end up elsewhere by other users.

 - Cookies: Cookies are pieces of information that many websites transfer to your browser and that are then stored in your computer’s system.
 The Cookies then provide information, as noted above, on matters such as your domain name, IP address and so forth.
 We use our own Cookies and information from third party Cookies.
 Third party Cookies are typically inserted into your computer when you visit websites of third parties (i.e., not one of our Sites) long before you visit one of our sites.
 We do not control when or how third parties place Cookies on your computer.